-Students select an additional nine credit hours to complete the requirements for the degree.
+Students select an additional twelve credit hours to complete the requirements for the degree.
 Elective course selections must be made with the consent of the student’s program advisor.
-One elective course must be at the 600 level.
+Two elective courses must be at the 600 level.

 Electives offered within the Department of Management and Labor Relations include the following:

 |MLR 511||Labor History||3|